HereIsMuhammad/universe/README.md

 **How to contribute your opinion:**

-- 🐛 **Open an Issue** — Use the Issues tab to submit your own theories or counter arguments
+- 🐛 **Open an Issue:** Use the Issues tab to submit your own theories or counter arguments
-- 💬 **Join Discussions** — Take part in community threads to debate existing cosmic questions
+- 💬 **Join Discussions:** Take part in community threads to debate existing cosmic questions
-- 🔧 **Submit a Pull Request** — If you have a structured research note or a scientific fact to add, feel free to submit a PR
+- 🔧 **Submit a Pull Request:** If you have a structured research note or a scientific fact to add, feel free to submit a PR

 ## 📊 Repository Status